 Such mutations can increase a person’s risk of developing ALS, also known as Lou Gehrig’s disease, which affects motor neurons, the nerve cells that control muscle movements.

 Genetic, environmental, and lifestyle factors all are believed to play a role in causing ALS.

 Genetic mutations associated with ALS

-Mutations in C9ORF72 also can cause another neurodegenerative disease called frontotemporal dementia (FTD).
+Mutations in C9ORF72 also can cause another neurodegenerative disease called frontotemporal dementia or FTD, which is characterized by problems with cognition and memory, as well as personality changes.
 Some individuals with a mutation in the C9ORF72 gene develop ALS, some develop FTD, and some have symptoms of both conditions.

-Mutations in the TARDBP gene are found in about 4 percent of familial ALS cases and about 1 percent of sporadic ALS cases.
-This gene provides the instructions to build the so-called TDP-43 protein, which is normally located in the nucleus (where genetic information is stored in cells) and involved in various steps of protein production.
-Mutations in the TARDBP gene cause the TDP-43 protein to form aggregates outside the nucleus, harming cells and leading to ALS.
+The TARDBP gene provides the instructions to build a protein called TDP-43, which is normally located in the nucleus (where genetic information is stored in cells) and involved in various steps of protein production.
+Mutations in the TARDBP gene cause the TDP-43 protein to form aggregates (clumps) outside the nucleus, which are damaging to cells.

 Other genes associated with ALS

 Other genetic mutations may be linked to ALS, and researchers are actively working to fully understand how a person’s genetics affects this complicated disease.
 Among the genes linked to ALS are the VCP, ATXN2, ANG, TBK1, VAPB, and SQSTM1 genes.

 In familial cases, ALS can be inherited — that is, passed from parents to their children.
 For the majority of genes, everyone inherits two copies, one from each parent.
 The specific pattern of disease inheritance depends on the particular gene that is mutated.